-The Result In The Pa.
-Special Election Could Mean Trouble For Republicans
+Democrat Conor Lamb Appears To Have Won Pa.
+Special Election.
+Here's What It Means

-That a Democrat is narrowly ahead in a western Pennsylvania congressional district special election can only mean one thing — bad news for Republicans in this midterm year.
+Democrat Conor Lamb appears to have won the special election in Pennsylvania's 18th Congressional District, defeating Republican Rick Saccone in an upset for President Trump and congressional Republicans, based on a review of the vote by member station WESA and barring a recount.

-Conor Lamb leads Republican Rick Saccone by only 641 votes out of about 228,000 votes cast.
-That result does not indicate just how big a deal it is that the Democrat is even close in this race.
+That a Democrat is even close in this Western Pennsylvania congressional district can mean only one thing — bad news for Republicans in this midterm year.

 "We should be able to elect a box of hammers in this district," veteran Republican strategist Mike Murphy told the Washington Post's Robert Costa.
 "If we're losing here, you can bet there is a Democratic wave coming."